 Step 3: Fulfill all requisite hands-on training hours and graduate from the program

 Graduating from the approved program you decided on in the preceding step is your next order of business.
-The classroom portion can often be completed in one year or less, but finishing the required internship hours (sometimes referred to as an “externship”) at a pharmacy can take longer.
+The classroom portion can often be completed in one year or less, but finishing the required internship hours at a pharmacy can take longer.

 Step 4: Pass one of the national certification examinations